github/game-off-2012/README.md

 for a short period.
 Berries spawning clones that'll destroy anything that comes in their way!

 Collisions are not super strict to make the gameplay a little less harder.

+No Libraries/Frameworks used.
+All Custom Code and Custom Physics.

+Hit Enter or Spacebar keys to (re)start the game.